 Our charts merge technical analysis with news from news publishers such as Wall Street Journal, MarketWatch.com, TheStreet.com, CNBC, Forbes, Associated Press, Reuters and others.
 You can monitor equity charts and the latest news relating to a specific symbol as it occurs.

-feature for subscribers.
+.
 BBScript is a web based programming language for Technical Analysis.
 A BBScript editor and interpreter have been integrated with our advanced charts.
 Using the editor, a script can be entered and executed to create and display programmable indicators that have the same interactivity and functionality as our other advanced charts built in indicators.
 Using BBScript you can easily create nearly any indicator you can imagine and test your ideas with our new integrated Backtester.
 The Backtester allows you to build, test and automate your own trading strategies with the help of trade reports, equity curves, and many other tools.
 Learn more about it

 Expert.
 This is an artificial intelligence system that analyzes a stock or fund and prepares a report that may be read or listened to.
 Learn more about it